odin568/waermenetz-baudenbach/README.md

 ## How it works

+> Note: Switched to zensical as successor of mkdocs!

 This approach uses [MkDocs](https://mkdocs.org) to generate static html files out of markdown files.
 We use the template [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) for visualization.